This chapter was reviewed for currency and updated by its author in August 2020.

 Diagnostic evaluation and testing

 The diagnosis of Aicardi syndrome is based on clinical presentation, brain imaging, and EEG findings.
-However, chorioretinal lacunae seen on dilated fundus exam are pathognomonic.
-Prenatal ultrasound examination or fetal MRI may detect some features that can raise the possibility for the diagnosis.
+However, pathognomonic chorioretinal lacunae seen on dilated fundus exam is often the final step to confirmation.
+Prenatal ultrasonography examination or fetal MRI may detect some features that can raise the possibility for the diagnosis.

 Retinal detachment is an ophthalmic complication that presents as sudden onset vision loss.
 This may be unrecognized in children with limited expressive language and may present either on routine ophthalmic evaluation or with behavior changes.
 There is morbidity from general deconditioning or spasticity, increased risk of malignancies, and scoliosis requiring multiple surgeries.
 Sudden unexplained death in epilepsy (SUDEP) has also been reported.